 Our video playlist from our Youtube channel features game play for the ZX Spectrum, Amstrad CPC, BBC Micro and MSX versions of Knight Lore.
 Please note that the BBC version is played using a cheat mode, and this was the only walkthrough we could find for this version.

 The classic, 8-bit action-adventure game from 1984 is widely regarded as one of the greatest British computer games ever made, and it helped to popularise the use of isometric graphics.
-Knight Lore's unique, 3D perspective was certainly a refreshing change from the many huindreds of side view and top down games around at the time.

 The game was created by the founders of Ultimate Play The Game, Chris and Tim Stamper.
 This was a time when you didn't require a huge team of experts to create a video game, and many bedroom coders became pretty wealthy developing computer games single-handedly.
 The game was first made available on the ZX Spectrum, before being ported to the BBC Micro and Amstrad CPC during 1985 - it's actually pretty hard to spot the difference between all of the 8-bit versions, apart from the Amstrad game which uses two colours for each room.